Steve Chu and Ephrem, owners of Baltimore-based restaurant Ekiben, drove down to Vermont to surprise their customer with broccoli tempura.

 Steve Chu and Ephrem are the owners of Ekiben, a restaurant based in Baltimore, Maryland.
 In 2021, they, along with their employee Joe, learned that a customer with stage 4 cancer was craving some of their renowned broccoli tempura.
 There was only one problem: the customer lived about 500 miles away.
 Therefore, she asked Chu for the recipe.
 However, instead of just handing the recipe to her, the restaurant owner decided to drive six hours to her home so he could personally make the broccoli tempura for her.
-Chu's little act of kindness has since gone viral, Good News Movement reports.
+Chu's little act of kindness has gained widespread popularity, Good News Movement reports.

-His story first went viral after the customer's child-in-law posted about their experience on Canton Neighbors, a Facebook group dedicated to residents of Baltimore, Maryland.
+His story first gained attention after the customer's child-in-law posted about their experience on Canton Neighbors, a Facebook group dedicated to residents of Baltimore, Maryland.
 "My mother-in-law lives in Vermont and would visit my wife and her sister throughout the years," they explained.
 "Whenever she was in town, Ekiben's tempura broccoli was something that she always needed to have.
 She always joked that when she's on her death bed that if there's anything in the world, she wants tempura broccoli from Ekiben."
 The story took a turn for worse when she was diagnosed with stage 4 lung cancer in December 2020.
 She has thus been undergoing treatment, although it has "greatly reduced the quality of her life."
 If there was anything that could cheer her up, it was Ekiben's broccoli tempura.

 The child-in-law planned to make the trip from Maryland to Vermont.
 They stated, "We're making a trip up this weekend to potentially say our goodbyes and enjoy some time with her.
 The drive to Vermont is six hours and tempura broccoli obviously will not taste the same after the long ride."
 In light of this, they reached out to the owners of Ekiben to check if there was a way to get the recipe or some of the ingredients to cook it for her.
 The response they received was, in their own words, "overwhelming."